 How To Measure Windows For The Basement

-Before beginning to take some measurements, make sure there are no obstructions such as furniture or pipes in the area; otherwise, you may have issues installing the basement window afterward.
+Before beginning to take measurements, make sure there are no obstructions such as furniture or pipes in the area; otherwise, you may have issues getting an accurate reading.

-• Start measuring the height and width of the window’s glass before installing it in your basement.
-To determine the depth of the basement window, measure from the outside of the framing to the inside.
+Start measuring the height and width of the window’s glass before installing it in your basement.
+To determine the depth, measure from the outside of the framing to the inside.

-• Before beginning any repairs or replacements, it is critical to measure the external and interior measurements of the window.
-This will guarantee that you get a window that is exactly what you need.
+Before beginning any repairs or replacements, it is critical to measure the external and interior measurements of the window.
+This will guarantee that you order exactly what you need, which is important since there are no refunds on many products.

 How Many Egress Windows Are Required In A Basement?

-Also, the bedrooms in walk-out basements with a patio door must include an egress window.
+Also, the bedrooms in walk-out basements with a patio door must include an egress.

 How To Seal These Windows